ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/compare-exchange-view.markdown

 {NOTE: }

-What are Compare Exchange Items?

-* CmpXchg are cluster-wide key/value pair items where the key is a unique identifier in the database, across all your database group nodes.
-* Creating & modifying a CmpXchg item is an atomic, thread-safe, compare-and-swap interlocked compare-exchange operation.
-  * In a cluster, the CmpXchg item is distributed to all nodes in a [cluster-wide transactions](../../../server/clustering/cluster-transactions) so that a consistent unique key is guaranteed cluster-wide.

-How are they useful?

-* The CmpXchg items can be used to coordinate work between threads, clients, nodes, or sessions that are trying to access a shared resource (such as a document) at the same time.
+* [Compare-Exchange](../../../client-api/operations/compare-exchange/overview) key/value pairs are used to
+  coordinate work between threads, clients, nodes, or sessions that are trying to access a shared resource (such as a document) at the same time.
-  * They're useful when you want to do highly consistent operations at the cluster level, not just the individual node.
-  * RavenDB automatically creates Atomic Guards to ensure consistency in cluster-wide transactions.
-* This singular key can also be used to reserve a resource in various other situations (see [API Compare-exchange examples](../../../client-api/operations/compare-exchange/overview#example-i---email-address-reservation)).

-How can I manage them?
+* In a cluster-wide setting, they are shared by and can be used by every node in the cluster to maintain ACIDity by ensuring that two entities cannot write on the same document at the same time.

 * Compare exchange items are created and managed by either of the following:
   * RavenDB [Atomic Guards](../../../client-api/operations/compare-exchange/atomic-guards)